xbeat/Machine-Learning/README.md

 Introduction to F-Strings

 F-strings, introduced in Python 3.6, provide a concise and readable way to embed expressions inside string literals.
 They offer improved performance and flexibility compared to older string formatting methods.

+## Sequence Modeling Algorithms and Applications

+Introduction to Sequence Models

+Sequence models are a class of machine learning algorithms designed to process and analyze sequential data.
+These models are crucial in various fields, including natural language processing, time series analysis, and bioinformatics.
+They excel at capturing patterns and dependencies in ordered data, making them invaluable for tasks like language translation, speech recognition, and stock price prediction.

 ## Simpsons Rule in Python